sairaprasanth/greening-housing-analysis/README.md

 6. Click export, ensure that "Download file" is selected and "CSV" is selected for the export format, and click download.
 The downloaded .csv file should be named: "500_Cities__Census_Tract-level_Data__GIS_Friendly_Format___2016_release_20250622.csv"; place this in the "data" folder.

-7. To download the corresponding shapefile for the 500 Cities, 2016 release, visit https://chronicdata.cdc.gov/500-Cities/500-Cities-Census-Tract-Boundaries/x7zy-2xmx and click "Download" under the "Download this Resource" section.
-The downloaded .zip folder should be named: "500Cities_Tracts_11082016"; place this in the "data" folder.

-8. To download the PLACES: Census Tract Data (GIS Friendly Format), 2021 release required for the tract-level secondary analysis, visit https://data.cdc.gov/500-Cities-Places/PLACES-Census-Tract-Data-GIS-Friendly-Format-2021-/mb5y-ytti
+7. To download the PLACES: Census Tract Data (GIS Friendly Format), 2021 release required for the tract-level secondary analysis, visit https://data.cdc.gov/500-Cities-Places/PLACES-Census-Tract-Data-GIS-Friendly-Format-2021-/mb5y-ytti

-9. Click export, ensure that "Download file" is selected and "CSV" is selected for the export format, and click download.
+8. Click export, ensure that "Download file" is selected and "CSV" is selected for the export format, and click download.
 The downloaded .csv file should be named: "PLACES__Census_Tract_Data__GIS_Friendly_Format___2021_release_20250622.csv"; place this in the "data" folder.

 The "data" folder contains the folder "NDVI" with monthly 1-km x 1-km normalized difference vegetation index (NDVI) in each year from 2011 through 2019, retrieved from NASA's Terra Moderate Resolution Imaging Spectroradiometer (MODIS) Vegetation Indices Monthly (MOD13A3) Version 6.1 product (available here: https://doi.org/10.5067/MODIS/MOD13A3.061).
 There are 109 total GeoTIFF files containing NDVI data in this folder (1 for each month in 2011-2019).
 The "data" folder also contains the files "feb_2013_cbsa.xls" and "metro_area_history_1950_2020.xls", which list U.S. core based statistical areas, metropolitan divisions, and component counties by year (downloads and more information are available here: https://www.census.gov/geographies/reference-files/time-series/demo/metro-micro/historical-delineation-files.html).
 These do not need to be manually downloaded.

 The Behavioral Risk Factor Surveillance System Selected Metropolitan/Micropolitan Area Risk Trends (BRFSS SMART) 2011 and 2019 datasets used in this analysis will be retrieved via URL when running the code (data and documentation are available here: https://www.cdc.gov/brfss/smart/Smart_data.htm).
-MMSA, county, and additional census tract shapefiles will be retrieved via API.
+MMSA, county, and census tract shapefiles will be retrieved via API.
 These do not need to be manually downloaded.

 # Running the analysis
 Open the `_targets.R` and `Functions.R` scripts.
 Then, paste your Census API key between the quotation marks in line 14 of `_targets.R`, as indicated in the script.